shutterfreak/topmark/docs/ci/ci-workflow.md

 # Continuous Integration (CI)

-This repository runs CI on pull requests and on pushes to `main`.
+This repository runs CI on pull requests, on pushes to `main`, and on version tags (`v*`).
 Jobs are split by concern to keep signals crisp and runs fast.

 ## Jobs